MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/app-center-tutorial.md

 4. Use Xcode to build and sign the application with your Apple iOS Enterprise profile.
 You can either open the resulting native project (in **iphone\native**) manually in Xcode, or right-click the iPhone folder and select **Run As → Xcode project**.
 This action generats the project and opens it in Xcode.

+> **Note:** Refer to [Cordova based IBM AppCenter client](#cordova-based-ibm-appcenter-client), if you are using Cordova framework for building Android and iOS AppCenter client.

 ### For Blackberry